THE DRAMA OF HUMAN RELATIONSHIPS

 Joint Executors

 It is not uncommon for a Will to have more than one Executor, called a “Joint Executor”, to administer the Estate according to the direction provided in the Will.
 Joint Executors may be nominated to share the workload, distribute the decision-making power evenly or ensure supervision over the other Executors’ work.
-Up to 4 people can apply for a grant of Probate, and their names would appear on the grant of Probate.
+Up to four people can apply for a grant of Probate, and their names would appear on the grant of Probate.
 Joint executors are required to cooperate for the smooth conclusion of the whole process.

 Refusal to act as an Executor